Eliminate Pain. Build a Strong, Healthy Back.

 Avoid exercises that involve repetitive lumbar flexion, end-range lumbar flexion, and exercises that combine flexion with rotation (twisting) of the trunk.
 Exercises that flex and rotate the lumbar spine increase the compression and stress/strain through the disc.
 This can increase disc herniations, increase symptoms, and prevent healing.

-What exercises to avoid with herniated lumbar sacral disc?
+What exercises to avoid with a herniated disc?

 Exercises that involve lumbar flexion and flexion combined with rotation (twisting) should be avoided.
 Lumbar flexion increases compression through the disc and tensile stress through the posterior disc, where herniations occur.
 Flexion and rotation combined result in significant strain on the annulus fibrosus, the outer part of the disc.
 Exercises that involve flexion and flexion/rotation combined have the potential to exacerbate herniated discs.